 Take a trip back in time to the C.F.
-Martin Guitar Company, Friday, May 27th, The short shuttle bus ride starts at 9:00AM. , This trip has been changed from Friday to Thursday because of a large student group scheduled on Friday.
+Martin Guitar Company, Thursday, May 26th, The short shuttle bus ride starts at 9:00AM. , This trip has been changed from Friday to Thursday because of a large student group scheduled on Friday.
 See the true meaning of old world craftsmanship in the works.
 You will also get to visit the newly remodeled museum.
 You must make sure you sign up at the gate in order to ensure a seat.
 Space is limited to 14 people per trip.
 A sign up sheet will be available at the gate when it opens on Tuesday at 5:00PM.
 You can sign up for any of the trips from 8:45AM thru 1:30PM.
 First-sign-up, first serve for this popular trip, and it remains free.

 With special thanks to the C.F.
 Martin Guitar Company, the Bluegrass Academy returns for the ninth year.
 This year, it will be held on Friday, Saturday, and Sunday, also, an on stage performance on Sun afternoon.
 It remains free.
 For more info and registration details, go the Bluegrass Academy Page.
 The Academy is under the direction of Mark Panfil.
 Visit his website at 'markpanfil.com'.

 An open stage is scheduled for Wednesday evening.
 The start time will depend on the number of bands that sign up.
 If you are interested, please email me or call me (see contact page).
 It is likely that all available spots will be taken before Wednesday.
 Bands and times will be listed on the schedule page.
 The scheduled bands will finish at 9:00PM and will be followed by bluegrass movies.
 NOTE: This open stage is intended for festival attendees and the appropriate tickets will be required.
 The minimum ticket required would be $10 per person, and would be for Wednesday only.

 Bluegrass related movies will be shown on our large screen at the second stage, Wednesday and Thursday evening starting at 9PM each night.